Posted at 05:23 PM in Current Affairs | Permalink | Comments (0) | TrackBack (0)

 For example, in the Bible God teaches us that we should:

-Are you and your church balancing faith with wisdom?
-If you ARE, you'll be OK!
+you'll be OK!
 That's the promise from God!
 If you're not, start today!

 P.S.
 For your reading pleasure, here are some snippets from God's Word that emphasize wisdom in regards to our finances: